diondokter/device-driver/book/src/preface.md

 > It's hard to keep a book like this up-to-date with reality.
 Small errors might creep in despite my best effort.
 > If you do find something out of place, missing or simply wrong, please open an issue or PR, even if it's just for a typo!
 I'd really appreciate it and helps out everyone.

-## Known drivers using the toolkit:
+## Known drivers using the toolkit

 It's nice to have examples: